I loved this movie.

 THE BOTTOM LINE

 Wonder Woman’s biggest sin is simply that it turns into a CGI mess at the end that feels airlifted in from a different movie, and it doesn’t do its villains justice.
 That sounds an awful lot like any number of other relatively well-liked superhero movies, particularly Iron Man 3 or The Wolverine.
-It’s enough to hold Wonder Woman back from joining the upper tier of all-time great superhero movies (e.g., Logan, Civil War, The Dark Knight), but it’s not enough to keep it from slipping into a second tier.
+It’s enough to hold Wonder Woman back from joining the upper tier of all-time great superhero movies, but it’s not enough to keep it from coming in right at the top of the second tier.

 Thinking of Wonder Woman in those terms almost does it a disservice since it is so different in tone from almost everything to come out of the superhero factory in the past decade, neither as pompous or ponderous as anything to emerge from Gotham or Metropolis nor as irreverent as the more jokey Avengers-related efforts.
 Instead, it’s a beautiful marriage of First Avenger, Thor and Donner’s Superman, and gives the world what it’s long deserved: a wonderful Wonder Woman movie, a genuinely good female-led superhero movie and a blockbuster hit directed by a woman.